AashishUpadhyay/SystemDesign/README.md

 ## CDN

-To serve customers in different geographical boundaries we can use Content Delivery networks e.g. Amazon cloudfront, fastly etc. This would improve response times and would help in preventing unscrupulous users from carrying our DOS attacks
+To serve customers in different geographical boundaries we can use Content Delivery networks e.g. Amazon cloudfront, fastly etc. This would improve response times and would help in preventing unscrupulous users from carrying out DOS attacks

 ## Load Balancing